AbramelinTheClown/Short-Selling-The-Us-Economy/README.md

 | Mar 28, 2025    | Real America’s Voice (TV)   | $21,355             | ~$2.22           | Live TV broadcast error; also affected other cryptocurrencies.         |
 | Apr 2023        | Bitrue (Derivatives Platform)| $0.0001            | ~$0.50           | Sharp crash triggered liquidations; price quickly rebounded.           |
 | Jul 2023        | Poloniex                    | $0                  | ~$0.60           | Price briefly dropped to zero; cause unclear.                          |
-You can paste this into any Markdown-compatible editor (like GitHub, Obsidian, or Notion) and it will render as a well-aligned table.
-Let me know if you'd like a CSV or HTML version too.

 Author's Statement of Intention
 Submitted under pseudonym for the preservation of purpose